Menen Asfaw: Empress

 Later, the Emperor built a pair of grand sarcophagi in the north transept of Holy Trinity Cathedral's nave, in order to transfer his wife's remains there and eventually be buried at her side himself.
 But due to the revolution, the Emperor was not buried there after his death, and the Empress remained in her original tomb in the crypt.
 During the ceremonial burial of her husband's remains in November 2000, the remains of Empress Menen were also disinterred from the crypt tomb, and placed in the sarcophagus next to her husband in the nave of the cathedral, as he had originally intended.

-As the consort of Emperor Haile Selassie I, Empress Menen is highly venerated by members of the Rastafari movement.
+As the consort of Emperor Haile Selassie, Empress Menen is highly venerated by members of the Rastafari movement.
 One name Rastas bestow on the Empress is "Queen Omega" which complements one of the names they give to the Emperor "King Alpha" (as in "Alpha and Omega").
-The later name is used to refer to the emperor in the original version of the reggae song Rivers of Babylon by The Melodians but all mention of him was removed from the more popular version by Boney M.
+The later name is used to refer to the Emperor in the original version of the reggae song Rivers of Babylon by The Melodians but all mention of him was removed from the more popular version by Boney M.